Climate and Average Weather Year Round in New Orleans Louisiana, United States

 The average hourly wind speed in New Orleans experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 8.0 months, from September 23 to May 23, with average wind speeds of more than 8.9 miles per hour.
-The windiest day of the year is March 7, with an average hourly wind speed of 10.9 miles per hour.
+The windiest month of the year in New Orleans is March, with an average hourly wind speed of 10.8 miles per hour.

 The calmer time of year lasts for 4.0 months, from May 23 to September 23.
-The calmest day of the year is August 8, with an average hourly wind speed of 7.0 miles per hour.
+The calmest month of the year in New Orleans is August, with an average hourly wind speed of 7.2 miles per hour.

 The predominant average hourly wind direction in New Orleans varies throughout the year.